-Felines take Benadryl for many of the same reasons that humans do.
-It can benefit them as much as a human being when it comes to allergies and other common ailments.
+Felines can take a dosage of Benadryl for the same reasons that humans do.
+It can benefit them in dealing with food allergies, motion sickness, and other common ailments.

-Felines can experience skin allergies at any time and at any age.
-Skin allergies often cause the cat to itch, have nervousness and anxiousness, and be generally uncomfortable.
-You will often see noticeable bumps with redness and inflammation on their skin if it is a severe allergic reaction.
-Benadryl for cats can help a feline that is dealing with skin allergies and help with the uncomfortable symptoms that accompany it.
+Felines can experience skin allergies at any age.
+Skin allergies often cause the cat to itch and increase anxiety.
+You will often see bumps with redness and inflammation on their skin if it is an acute allergic reaction.
+Benadryl can help a feline that is dealing with skin allergies and irritations.

-Cat allergies can come on as suddenly as they do in people.
-An allergy can develop from a toxin in their environment.
-They can also develop allergic reactions to foods or medications that they have taken for an extended period of time.
-Naturally, that can seem shocking to pet parents.
+Cat allergies can appear out of nowhere.
+They can also develop a reaction to foods or medications that they have taken for an extended period.
+Naturally, that can seem shocking to cat parents.
 However, this happens to people too!
 Benadryl may be able to help.
-However, severe allergic reactions often come on quickly and require immediate emergency attention from a veterinarian.
+However, drastic allergies often come on quickly and require immediate emergency attention from a veterinary clinic.

-A feline can have an allergic reaction to medications and vaccinations.
-There is no way to know whether or not your cat will have an allergic reaction to a particular drug or vaccination if they have never been given it before.
-So if you're giving your pet a new medication or vaccination, it is essential to watch out for signs of an allergic reaction.
-As mentioned previously, there are times when an allergic reaction to a medicine that they have taken before can suddenly occur.
+A pet can have an adverse reaction to a drug or vaccine.
+There is no way to know whether or not your cat will react to a particular drug or vaccination if they have never been given it before.
+So if you're giving your cat a new drug or vaccination, it is essential to watch out for signs of an allergic reaction.
+As mentioned previously, there are times when allergies to a drug that they have taken before can suddenly occur.
 This can also happen with vaccinations.
-Pet parents should monitor their cats for signs of allergic reactions every time they are given medication or vaccinations.
+Cat parents should monitor their cats for signs of adverse effects every time they are given a drug or vaccinations.

 Bee stings are also worrisome for pets.
 Cats that have been stung by a bee need to be monitored for an allergic reaction.
 If you can remove the stinger yourself, then do it.
-If not, call the veterinarian for advice.
+If not, contact your vet for advice.
 They may recommend that you bring your furry friend in for veterinary care.
-In cases of an allergic reaction, they may want you to come in immediately for emergency treatment.
+In cases of a reaction, they may want you to come in immediately for emergency treatment.

 Is Benadryl For Sedation Purposes?

-Sedation use in Benadryl is sometimes recommended by veterinarians.
+The mild sedative used in Benadryl is sometimes recommended by veterinarians for anxiety.
 An example would be traveling by car or airplane.
-Some cats get quite anxious or upset when traveling and Benadryl can be given for sedation purposes so that they are able to travel more peacefully.
-That can make it easier on both the feline and the worried pet parent that is bringing them along.
+Some cats get quite anxious or upset when traveling and giving Benadryl can be an excellent sedative for traveling.
+That can make it easier on both the feline and the worried cat parent that is bringing them along.

-Allergy symptoms and allergic reactions are completely different.
-Knowing the difference can be very helpful in identifying when, or if, to give your cat Benadryl.
+Symptoms from allergies and allergic reactions are completely different.
+Knowing the difference can be very helpful in identifying when, or if, to give your feline Benadryl.

-Cats can begin to have allergies at any age.
-The usual symptoms that a pet parent will see in a cat with allergies is scratching of the head and neck.
-Diarrhea and vomiting are often symptoms of a food allergy.
-Food allergies can happen to felines just as they do to humans.
-A common food allergy in cats is to chicken protein or fat.
+Your cat can begin to have allergies at any age.
+The most common sign of allergies that a cat parent will see is itching and sneezing.
+Diarrhea and stomach pain are often a sign of a food-borne illness.
+Food allergies can happen to felines similarly to humans.
 Felines can also be allergic to allergens, toxins, and bug bites.
-It is important to get them checked out with a veterinarian if you suspect that they have an allergy.
+It is important to get them checked out with a veterinarian if you suspect something serious.

-Allergic reactions in cats can manifest in a variety of symptoms.
+Allergic reactions in cats can manifest in many ways.
 Allergic reactions can be mild, or they can be serious and require an immediate trip to the veterinary hospital or office of your trusted vet.

-A severe allergic reaction is called anaphylaxis shock.
+A severe allergic reaction is called anaphylactic shock.

 - Spontaneous bowel movement

-If your feline displays symptoms of anaphylaxis shock, it is vital to get them to the veterinary hospital or emergency vet appointment as soon as possible.
+If your cat displays a symptom of anaphylactic shock or has difficulty breathing, you must get them to contact your vet as soon as possible.
 The treatment for severe allergic reactions will often include steroid treatment and/or epinephrine.
-An overnight hospital stay with oxygen is typically required after a severe allergic reaction.

 - Appetite loss